Lramseyer/vaporview/API_DOCS.md

 - **name** - (Optional*) - Variable name
 - **msb** - (Optional) - Most Significant Bit
 - **lsb** - (Optional) - Least Significant Bit
+- **recursive** - (optional) - If a path to a scope is specified, it will recursively add all of the children if set to true

 Note that a variable must be specified with at least of the following set of keys, and priority is as follows: